barteljan/VISPER/README.md

 Wow that was a lot stuff to get it running ...

 It's getting better now :blush:.

 It's time to make you and our `StartPresenter` happy by giving him access to the state.

-We start with changing it's `userName` property type from `String` to `ObservableProperty<String>` An ObservableProperty is a ValueWrapper that can notify you when it's value is changed.
+We start with changing it's `userName` property type from `String` to `ObservableProperty<String>`.

+An ObservableProperty is a ValueWrapper that can notify you when it's value is changed.

 ```swift